Idaho Criminal Defense | Violent Crimes

 Malicious Injury To Property

 Although this is not actually a violent crime, it is a charge we often see as part of cases involving other violent crime charges.
-Every person who maliciously injures or destroys any real or personal property not his own, or any jointly owned property without permission of the joint owner, or any property belonging to the community of the person's marriage, is guilty of a misdemeanor and may be punished by imprisonment in the county jail for up to one (1) year, a fine of not more than one thousand dollars ($1,000), or both.
+Every person who maliciously injures or destroys any real or personal property not his own, or any jointly owned property without permission of the joint owner, or any property belonging to the community of the person's marriage, is guilty of a either misdemeanor or felony Malicious injury to property, depending on the severity.

 Manslaughter